 2018 – Present Art House, Inc., Teaching Artist Cleveland, OH

 Art House is a non-profit arts center whose mission is to inspire exploration and expression through the visual arts.
 Contracted Teaching Artist provides a wide variety of artists specializing in varying media.
-All of the artists working with Art House have a high level of training and bring a wealth of teaching experience.

 Contracted Arts Instructor, LEAP, Cleveland, OH